RileyZito/psp_tools/README.md

 # psp_tools

-psp_tools is a collection of programs that were written by Mellie Zito in the summer of 2017 for the [Summer High School Intern Program (SHIP)](https://www.nist.gov/ohrm/summer-high-school-intern-program) at the [National Institute of Standards and Technology (NIST)](https://www.nist.gov/about-nist/our-organization/mission-vision-values).
+psp_tools is a collection of programs that were written by Riley Zito in the summer of 2017 for the [Summer High School Intern Program (SHIP)](https://www.nist.gov/ohrm/summer-high-school-intern-program) at the [National Institute of Standards and Technology (NIST)](https://www.nist.gov/about-nist/our-organization/mission-vision-values).

 These programs were made to aid the [OCEAN code](www.ocean-code.com) by finding pseudopotential files for the user, storing data from the OPF stage of OCEAN, and allowing users to add new information and pseudopotential files to a database or system of directories.